 This course incorporates two case studies related to topics on real estate evaluation, investment analysis and real estate development.
-Each case study analysis (in written report) in this course accounts for 15% of your final grade.
-Both case studies (in written reports) account for 30% of your final grade.
+Each case study analysis (in written report) in this course accounts for 10% of your final grade.
+Both case studies (in written reports) account for 20% of your final grade.
 Details of each case study will be posted on Avenue.
 You will be provided with the links to download the case studies from Harvard Business Review.

-Students will form teams and each team consists of 3-5 members.
-You need to form a team before the second lecture starts.
+Students will form teams and each team consists of 3-4 members.
+You need to form a team before the end of week 3.
+Please register your team and your presentation time slot using the link provided on Avenue.
 You are allowed to switch team for each case study, but you need to inform the instructor in advance.
 For each case study, a list of questions will be posted on Avenue and your team is required to conduct analysis and write a report based on these questions.
 All written reports are submitted online via Avenue.